davidderaedt/brackets-buildsys/README.md

 Hit `Cmd+B` (`Ctrl+B` on Windows) to run a `build.sh` (or `build.bat`) file, or whatever build system you configured.

-Results are displayed on a bottom panel.
+The output is displayed on a bottom panel.

 ##Install